akaeme/HeistToTheMuseum/README.md

 # HeistToTheMuseum

-HeistToTheMuseum was developed at [Aveiro University](https://www.ua.pt) in the course [Distributed Systems](http://www.ua.pt/ensino/uc/2855) for academic purposes and intents to demonstrate the steps needed to implement 3 distributed solutions of the "Heist To The Museum".
+HeistToTheMuseum was developed at [Aveiro University](https://www.ua.pt) in the course [Distributed Systems](http://www.ua.pt/ensino/uc/2855) for academic purposes and intents to demonstrate the steps needed to implement 3 computationally distributed solutions of the "Heist To The Museum".

 ## What is "Heist to the museum"?